MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-azure-hosted-auth.md

 ---
-title: Authenticating Azure-Hosted Java applications
+title: Authenticate Azure-Hosted Java applications
 description: An overview of the Azure SDK for Java concepts related to authenticating applications hosted within Azure
 author: g2vinay
-ms.date: 01/06/2021
+ms.date: 01/29/2021
 ms.topic: conceptual
 ms.custom: devx-track-java
 ms.author: vigera
 ---

-# Authenticating Azure-hosted Java applications
+# Authenticate Azure-hosted Java applications

 This article looks at how the Azure Identity library supports Azure Active Directory token authentication for applications hosted on Azure.
 This support is made possible through a set of TokenCredential implementations, which are discussed below.